oliver1112/Udacity-DRL-ContinuousControl/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +30 over 100 consecutive episodes.

 ## Instructions
-This project implement a reinforcement learning method called Deep Deterministic Policy Gradient.
+This project implement a reinforcement learning method called Deep Deterministic Policy Gradient(DDPG).
+DDPG is an Actor-Critic algorithm which concurrently learns a Q-function and a policy.
+It uses off-policy data and the Bellman equation to update the Q-function, and uses the Q-function to update the policy.
 Refer the paper [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) to see more DDPG algrithm details.

 And refer [the Report file]() to see my hyperparameters details, along with ideas for future work.